When a Strong Leader Learns to Be Heard

 - 2 min read

 This story comes from a real coaching session.
-Names and personal details have been changed to maintain confidentiality.
+Names and details have been changed to maintain confidentiality.

 Elizabeth wasn’t lacking confidence.
 She wasn’t unclear in her own thinking.
 The issue was translation.
 Under pressure, she defaulted to context-heavy explanations instead of leading with the point that mattered most.